Operations · Guide

 The Seven-Station Model

 4. Repair (if applicable).
 Battery replacement, screen replacement, housing swap.
+Devices requiring repair are routed based on repair cost vs. post-repair value.

 Step 4: Measure What Matters